Skip to primary menu Skip to main content Skip to footer content

 • National Public Housing Museum, 919 South Ada Street

-• FREE, but advance registration is required.
+• FREE, advance registration is required.

 Join us at the new permanent home of the National Public Housing Museum for an evening of art, exploration, and conversation about the history of housing injustice.